Ugaki Kazushige

-Kazushige Ugaki (宇垣 一成, Ugaki Kazushige) was a Japanese general in the Imperial Japanese Army and cabinet minister before World War II, the 5th principal of Takushoku University, and twice Governor-General of Korea.
-Nicknamed Ugaki Issei, he served as Foreign Minister of Japan in the Konoe cabinet in 1938.
+Ugaki Kazushige (宇垣 一成; 9 August 1868 – 30 April 1956) was a Japanese general in the Imperial Japanese Army and cabinet minister before World War II, the 5th principal of Takushoku University, and twice Governor-General of Korea.
+Nicknamed Ugaki Issei, he served as Minister for Foreign Affairs in the Konoe cabinet in 1938.

 Early life and education

 Ugaki was the fifth son of an impoverished farming family in Ochi village, Bizen Province (currently the town of Seto, Okayama).
 He excelled in all studies, and passed a teacher recruitment examination.
 He worked as an elementary school teacher in his teens, moved to Tokyo, and managed to secure a position at the first class of the reformed Imperial Japanese Army Academy.
 He graduated in 1891 ranked 11th out of a class of 150.
 In 1900, he graduated from the Army Staff College, ranked 3rd out of a class of 39 and was awarded a sword of merit.